iron-ginger/Lict/README.md

 # Lict
-A class object you interact with like a list, but acts like a dictionary
+A container object you interact with like a list, but acts like a dictionary